College of Liberal Arts & Social Sciences > Academics > Modern Languages

 The undergraduate and graduate programs offered by the Department of Modern Languages help you develop the ability to communicate, converse, understand, read and write another language; gain appreciation of its literature and culture; and become more fully engaged as a citizen.

-The Spring 2024 Modern Languages Newsletter
+The Autumn 2024 Modern Languages Newsletter

 has arrived!